Technical Association Of The Pulp & Paper Industry Inc

 How does Technical Association Of The Pulp & Paper Industry Inc spend its money?

 Technical Association Of The Pulp & Paper Industry Inc directs 80% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Technical Association Of The Pulp & Paper Industry Inc tax-deductible?